volaser/volaser-app/Readme.md

 - Target Android SDK Version: *28* (Android 9.0 - Pie)

 ### Tested Hardware Android Devices
-The app has been successfully tested on the following devices.
+The app has been successfully tested on the following devices:
 - Nexus 5X, Android 8
 - Redmi Note 8, Android 9
 - Samsung Galaxy A31, Android 10
-- Sasmung A41, Android 10
+- Samsung A41, Android 10
 - Samsung S8, Android 9
-- Sasmung S21, Android 11
+- Samsung S21, Android 11

 We try to keep the list up to date.
-Please inform us, with you have also successfully used the app with the laser.
+Please inform us, if you have also successfully used the app and the laser with a phone that is not listed here.

 ## Screenshots
 ![Home](docs/screenshots/home.jpeg)